Skip to Content

 animals in the philippines: whaleshark

-The whale shark is a slow-moving, filter-feeding carpet shark and the largest known fish species.
-Whale sharks are broadly distributed in tropical and warm temperate seas, usually between latitudes 30°N and 35°S. They inhabit deep and shallow coastal waters and the lagoons of coral atolls and reefs.
+The whale shark (Rhincodon typus), known for its gentle, filter-feeding behavior, is a type of carpet shark and is recognized as the largest existing fish species.
+Whale sharks are widely distributed in tropical and warm temperate seas, typically between the latitudes of 30°N and 35°S. They are known to dwell in both deep and shallow coastal waters, as well as in the lagoons of coral atolls and reefs.

 Where to see animals in the Philippines: There are a couple of places to swim with the fantastic G monsters around the 7 000 islands that make up the Philippines.
 The Philippines’ best places to swim with whale sharks are Leyte, Tubbataha, Donsol, and Oslob.